Hawai’i Trip Journal 2010

 I loved just lying in the water yesterday evening.
 I took it in like elixir.
 I went right back again this morning and repeated the activity, getting beaten around by the surf.
 Then in my exuberance I decided to swim in the waves, which was too much motion and chaos for my nervous system.

 I don’t know whether my susceptibility is neuromuscular, vestibular, metabolic, psychosomatic, or (likely) some combination of all of them.
-Habitual posture and mind-body organization obviously play a role, as I tend to protect myself all the time unconsciously against extra motion.
+Habitual posture and mind-body organization obviously play a role, as I have learned to protect myself all the time unconsciously against extra motion.
 This sudden swimming must have ripped those holds and precautions out of the body armor supporting them.
 I staggered onto the beach and lay down with the world spinning.

 Then I trudged barefoot back along the Sheraton paths to the car.
 I could barely steer it.
 I tumbled in the door, announced my condition, ran a hot bath, immersed myself in its woozy succor, and then I crashed, slept for two hours, and was still shaky afterward.